 Skinny Mash Potatoes

 It’s no wonder mashed potatoes are such a popular comfort food.
-With gobs of butter and cream added, they posses such a creamy, rich flavor.
-It was essential to create a mash potato that could stand up to the best of them.
+With gobs of butter and cream added, they possess such a creamy, rich flavor.
+It was essential to create a mashed potato that could stand up to the best of them.
 With so few ingredients to work with, it was important that it tasted rich and velvety.
-I used reduced-fat milk to replace the cream and a reduced-fat butter.
+I used reduced-fat milk to replace the cream and reduced-fat butter.
 Mission accomplished!
-The skinny for 1 serving, 123 calories, 3 grams of fat and 3 Weight Watchers POINTS PLUS.
+The skinny for 1 serving, 123 calories and 3 grams of fat.

 Red potatoes, (new potatoes) are commonly referred to as boiling potatoes.
 They have a waxy flesh that contains less starch and more moisture than the Russet potato (brown baking potato).
 This makes them perfect for mashed potatoes.